creativewave/to-cubic/README.md

   npm i @cdoublev/to-cubic
 ```

-`@cdoublev/to-cubic` is built with the current NodeJS version as target, meaning that it should probably be transpiled in order to be used in your application using its own targets.
+`@cdoublev/to-cubic` is built to run in the current version of NodeJS, which means it should be transpiled with your application using its own targets.

 ## Usage